1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What's the best liver-friendly diet?

-A liver-friendly diet emphasizes whole foods-fruits, vegetables, lean proteins, whole grains-and limits added sugars, refined carbs, and unhealthy fats.
+A liver-friendly meal plan focuses on whole food-fruits, vegetables, lean protein, whole grains, and minimizes a high amount of added sugars, refined carbohydrates, and unhealthy fats.

 What's the ICD-10 code for fatty liver?

-The ICD-10 code most commonly used for nonalcoholic fatty liver disease is K76.0.
+What is more commonly used are the ICD-10 code of nonalcoholic fatty liver disease which is K76.0.

 How long can you live with NASH?